As a responsible company, it is our duty to reduce our environmental footprint and care for our pristine Tasmanian environment.

 Tree of the Month

 Each month, as part of reducing our carbon footprint, we plant a new tree on our property.
-This month’s tree is a Grevillea.
-Providing nourishment for many species of native birds, this Australian native tree has golden flowers which drip with nectar in spring.
+September’s tree is the Dwarf Banksia.
+Providing nourishment for many species of native birds, this Australian native tree has the sweetest pink-red flowers which can bloom all year.

 If you’ve read about our horses on our Teams page, you’ll know that our horses are discards from the racing industry.
 Standardbreds (harness racers) are often hard to rehome as they actually pace, rather than trot.
 Pacing is where both legs on the same side of the horse are moving in unison – rather like how a camel moves.
 It is very hard to ride a horse who paces and they can be difficult to get into a canter and uncomfortable when they do canter.
 They’re generally not suitable for showing because of this.
 However, as carriage horses, they are exactly what we are looking for.
 Not because of the pacing as we can train them to trot rather than pace but they’re very used to harness already so the hardest part of the training is already done for us.